Pathways to Structured Literacy: The Orton-Gillingham Approach

 - Pacing Guide/Schedule for Course Work

-- Aligned to the IDA's Knowledge and Practice Standards for Teachers of Reading (KPS)
+- IDA-Accredited following the IDA's Knowledge and Practice Standards for Teachers of Reading (KPS)

 Pathways to Structured Literacy and Teaching Level Orton-Gillingham Practicum